-Food production facilities, distributors and wholesalers are part of our nation's "critical infrastructure" and must remain operational to feed the country.
-Inconsistent approaches to reacting to an employee who tests positive for COVID-19 has the potential to jeopardize our food system.
-This document recommends a consistent approach in how a company can continue operations in the event an individual has tested positive, given the global COVID-19 pandemic and high transmissibility of this respiratory virus from person to person.
-This guidance relies on guidance from the Centers for Disease Control and Prevention and OSHA, and will cover recommendations on:
+Food production facilities, distributors, retailers and wholesalers are part of our nation's "critical infrastructure" and must remain operational to feed the country.
+Inconsistent approaches to reacting to an individual, particularly manufacturing personnel, who test positive for COVID-19, have the potential to jeopardize our food system.
+This document recommends a consistent approach in how a company can continue operations in the event an individual has tested positive or is potentially exposed, given the global COVID-19 pandemic and high transmissibility of this respiratory virus from person to person.
+This guidance is not intended to replace or supersede federal, state, or local guidance or authority.
+It highlights key recommendations from the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) on:

-- Steps to be taken when an employee tests positive for COVID-19 (a confirmed case) or has symptoms associated with COVID-19-cough, fever, sore throat, shortness of breath (presumptive or suspected case) - Steps to be taken when an employee/facility visitor is exposed (in close contact) to an individual who is positive for COVID-19
+- Steps to be taken when an employee tests positive for COVID-19 or has symptoms (cough, fever, sore throat, shortness of breath) associated with COVID19 presumptive or suspected case); and - Steps to be taken when an employee/facility visitor/customer has been exposed (in close contact) to an individual who is positive for COVID-19

-Source: Food & Beverage Issue Alliance - Food Industry Recommended Protocols When Employee/Customer Tests Positive for COVID-19 updated 4/2/2020
+Source: Food & Beverage Issue Alliance - Food Industry Recommended Protocols When Employee/Customer Tests Positive for COVID-19 updated 4/9/2020